-- 8. The applicant shall submit a Dust Control Plan to the Antelope Valley Air Quality Management District (AVAQMD) for review and approval in accordance with Rule 403, Fugitive Dust, prior to the issuance of any grading and/or construction permits.
-This plan shall demonstrate adequate water or dust suppressant application equipment to mitigate all disturbed areas. - c.
+- 9. The application shall submit a Dust Control Plan to the Antelope Valley Air Quality Management District (AVAQMD) for review and approval in accordance with Rule 403, Fugitive Dust, prior to the issuance of any grading and/or construction permits.
+This plan shall demonstrate adequate water or dust suppressant application equipment to mitigate all disturbed areas. - 10.
+Signage shall be displayed on the project site in accordance with AVAQMD Rule 403 (Appendix A). - c.
 Subsidence is the sinking of the soil caused by the extraction of water, petroleum, etc. Subsidence can result in geologic hazards known as fissures.
 Fissures are typically associated with faults or groundwater withdrawal, which results in the cracking of the ground surface.
 According to Figure 2-3 of the City of Lancaster's Master Environmental Assessment, the project site is not known to be within an area subject to fissuring, sinkholes, or subsidence or any other form of geologic unit or soil instability.
-The closest sinkholes and fissures are located along Avenue Lancaster Boulevard and 20th Street West approximately 5 miles northwest of the project site.
+The closest known fissures are located at Avenue I/55th Street West, approximately two miles north of the project site.
 For a discussion of potential impacts regarding liquefaction, please refer to Section Item VII.a.
 Therefore, no impacts would occur. - d.
-The soil on the project site is characterized by a low shrink/swell potential (LMEA Figure 2-3).
+The soil on the project site is characterized by a low shrink/swell potential with some patches of moderate shrink/swell potential (LMEA Figure 2-3).
 A soils report for the proposed project shall be submitted to the City by the project developer prior to grading and the recommendations of the report shall be incorporated into the development of the proposed project.
 Therefore, impacts would be less than significant.